IBM/cloud-native-starter/reactive/README.md

 $ sh scripts/check-prerequisites.sh
 ```

-**4. Start Minikube and install Kafka**
+**4. Start Minikube and install Kafka and Postgres**

+After every step follow the instructions in the output of the commands to check when the components have been started before moving on.
+It's also recommended to doublecheck whether all components in all namespaces have the 'green' status in the Minikube dashboard ($ minikube dashboard).

 ```
 $ cd ${ROOT_FOLDER}
 $ sh scripts/start-minikube.sh
 $ sh scripts/deploy-kafka.sh
+$ sh scripts/deploy-postgres-operator.sh
+$ sh scripts/deploy-postgres-database.sh
+$ sh scripts/deploy-postgres-admin.sh
 ```

-**5. Deploy and run the sample in Minikube**
+### Deploy and run the sample in Minikube

-*Demo 1: Web application is refreshed automatically when new articles are created*
+**Demo 1: Web application is refreshed automatically when new articles are created**

 ```
 $ cd ${ROOT_FOLDER}